symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 You can build redirections by implementing the ``RedirectRouteInterface``.
-If you are using the default ``PHPCR-ODM`` repository, a ready to use implementation is provided in``RedirectRoute`` Document.
-It can redirect either to an absolute URI, to a named Route that can be generated by any Router in the chain or to another Route object in the repository.
+If you are using the default ``PHPCR-ODM`` repository, a ready to use implementation is provided in the ``RedirectRoute`` Document.
+It can redirect either to an absolute URI, to a named Route that can be generated by any Router in the chain or to another Route object known to the route provider.
 The actual redirection is handled by a specific Controller, that can be configured like so:

 .. configuration-block::